 The commission of American Vein has been made possible by the Chamber Music America Classical Commissioning Program, with generous funding provided by The Andrew W Mellon Foundation, and the Chamber Music America Endowment Fund.
 The recording of American Vein was supported in part by a Project 80-90 Grant from the International Society of Bassists, sponsored by Gary Karr.

-We just released the Premiere recording of this iconic work by one of America’s most interesting and idiosyncratic composers.
+We made this Premiere recording of this iconic work by one of America’s most interesting and idiosyncratic composers.

 Alec Wilder composed the Suite for Flute, Oboe, Bass & Harpsichord, aka Baroque Suite in 1968.
 Wilder had a distinctive compositional voice – playful and cerebral, tuneful and technical, producing seriously well-crafted music composed with tongue firmly in cheek.
 This piece is an eclectic 60’s style classic crossover composition with elements of jazz, baroque, Great American Songbook, film noir scores, and classical contemporary music.
 Julie Johnson, flute, and Gail Olszewski, Roland Electric Harpsichord, join OboeBass! in this recording.